Escobita/selenium/selenium-core/selenium-website/src/main/rst/xx_webdriver.rst

 thrown.

-WebDriver has an "Object-based" API; we represent all types of elements using the same interface: WebElement.
+WebDriver has an "Object-based" API; we represent all types of elements using the same interface: `WebElement <http://selenium.googlecode.com/svn/webdriver/javadoc/org/openqa/selenium/WebElement.html>`_.
 This means that although you may see a lot of possible methods you could invoke when you hit your IDE's auto-complete key combination, not all of them will make sense or be valid.
 Don't worry!
-WebDriver will attempt to do the Right Thing, so if you call a method that makes no sense ("setSelected()" on a "meta" tag, for example) an exception will be thrown.
+WebDriver will attempt to do the Right Thing, and if you call a method that makes no sense ("setSelected()" on a "meta" tag, for example) an exception will be thrown.

-So, we've got an element.
-What can we do with it?
+So, you've got an element.
+What can you do with it?
 First of all, you may want to enter some text into a text field:

 .. code-block:: java